 The restricted portion of the District's net assets represents resources that are subject to external restrictions on how they may be used.
 They are funds set aside for debt service under the District's Bond Indentures.
 The remaining balance of unrestricted net assets may be used to meet the District's other obligations.

-GOVERNMENT-WIDE FINANCIAL ANALYSIS (Continued)
+FINANCIAL ANALYSIS OF GOVERNMENT-WIDE INFORMATION (Continued)

-Key components of the District's net assets are reflected in the following table:
+Key components of the District's net assets were as follows: